Introduction

 Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matthew 7:13-14, NIV)

-Near the end of his life, when the people renewed the covenant with the Lord, Joshua stated:
+Near the end of his life, when the Israelites renewed the covenant with the Lord, Joshua stated:

 Thanks for hiking along with me, even if only by reading this article.
-I trust that you are choosing the right path that leads up!
+I trust that you are deciding the right path that leads up!

 No comments: